 Lawrence T. Babbio

 Lawrence T. Babbio is Chairman Emeritus of the Board of Trustees of Stevens Institute of Technology.
-He is a former vice chairman and president of Verizon, who had responsibility for the Verizon Telecom and Verizon Business units.
-He was also a member of the Board of Directors of Verizon Wireless.
-Dr. Babbio is a senior advisor, TAP Advisors, LLC and was previously a senior advisor to Warburg Pincus.
-He began his communications career in 1966 with New Jersey Bell Telephone.
-Dr. Babbio served in a variety of positions in engineering network construction, and technology development with New Jersey Bell and AT&T. In January 1995 he was elected vice chairman of Bell Atlantic Corporation.
+He is a former vice chairman and president of Verizon, who had responsibility for the Verizon Telecom and Verizon Business units and served as a member of the Board of Directors of Verizon Wireless.
+He is the former CEO and Chair of the Board of Afiniti, a leading provider of artificial intelligence that improves customer experience, and he currently serves as a Director on Afiniti’s Board of Trustees.
+He previously held senior advisor roles at Tap Advisors, LLC and Warburg Pincus.
+Dr. Babbio began his communications career in 1966 with New Jersey Bell Telephone.
+He served in a variety of positions in engineering network construction, and technology development with New Jersey Bell and AT&T. In January 1995 he was elected vice chairman of Bell Atlantic Corporation.
 Prior to the Bell Atlantic/GTE merger, Dr. Babbio was president and chief operating officer for Bell Atlantic.
 He shared oversight of, and responsibility for, all of the corporation’s business operations, the restructuring of the business units, the GTE merger process, and the development of new growth opportunities.
 Dr. Babbio also served as chairman of the company’s Global Wireless Group, one of the largest wireless operations worldwide.
 He was the lead executive in charge of developing Bell Atlantic’s domestic and international wireless communications strategy.
 Under his leadership, Bell Atlantic substantially increased the size and scope of its domestic and international wireless holdings.
 Dr. Babbio served on the Board of Directors of Hewlett-Packard Company from 2002 to 2012.
 He previously served on the board of Compaq Computer Corporation.
 He also served on the board of ARAMARK Corporation from 1999 to 2017.
 He holds a B.E. in electrical engineering from Stevens Institute of Technology, and an M.B.A. from New York University.

 Devon E. Brooks